PROTEUSDT/privacy-policy/README.md

 3. How we share the information we collect
 We will not sell your personal information.
 However, we may share it in the following circumstances:
 Service Providers: We work with third-party service providers who may need access to your data to provide services on our behalf.
-Business Transfers: If PlanDo undergoes a merger, acquisition, or asset sale, your information may be transferred as part of the transaction.
+Business Transfers: If this system undergoes a merger, acquisition, or asset sale, your information may be transferred as part of the transaction.
 Legal Requirements: We may disclose information if required by law, such as in response to legal processes or government requests.
 4. How we store and secure information
 We take security seriously and implement industry-standard measures to protect your personal information: